sgeektn/sqlBot/README.md

-	arguments --tor : to make the google search and sqlmap work with tor --rc N : to configure recursive search ( if not defined rc will be 0 ) --threads N : to configure sqlmap parralel threads ( if not defined thrads will be 1)
+	arguments --tor : to make the google search and sqlmap work with tor --rc N : to configure recursive search ( if not defined rc will be 0 ) --threads N : to configure sqlmap parralel threads ( if not defined thrads will be 1) python3 extractSites.py filter ( or only filter ) filter the results and make all sqlmap commands to mannually execute in [PATH]/dbs/* , sites that are vulnerable but cannot extract dbs in [PATH]/maybe/* remove others and puts them in banning ia ( site will be banned after 5 tests ) python3 extractSites.py sites  ( or only sites ) get sites that are in sqlmap threads

 #obsolete

 Install vnc like this :